 Do you enjoy the digital effects and multi-train precision control of DCC or are happy with the cheap and cheerful simplicity of DC model railways?

 Have your say in a comment below or join in the conversation on my Facebook page.Affiliate notice: If you plan to buy the products on this page or similiar, please use the links here.
-These will take you to carefully selected businesses, including Hornby, Rapid Online, Amazon, eBay, Scale Model Scenery and Element Games, through which you can buy the products mentioned.
-These links are made under the Amazon and eBay affiliate scheme which means that although the price to you doesn't change I get a small commission on the orders you place which helps me maintain this site and allows me to create more articles like this.
+These will take you to carefully selected businesses, including Hornby, Rapid Online, Amazon, eBay, Scale Model Scenery and Element Games, through which you can buy products mentioned.
+These links are made under their affiliate schemes which means that although the price to you does not change I receive a small commission on the orders you place which helps me maintain this site and allows me to create more articles like this.
 Please see my disclaimer for more information.
 Thank you for your support, Andy.